PyRepair/maniple/training-data/summarize-experiment/luigi/28/prompt_response_response_7.md

     def table_exists(self, table, database='default', partition=None):
         if partition is None:
             stdout = run_hive_cmd('use {0}; show tables like "{1}";'.format(database, table))

             return stdout and table.lower() in stdout.lower()
         else:
-            stdout = run_hive_cmd("use {0}; show partitions {1} partition ({2})".format(database, table, self.partition_spec(partition)))
+            stdout = run_hive_cmd("""use %s; show partitions %s partition (%s)""" % (database, table, self.partition_spec(partition)))

             return bool(stdout)

-    def partition_spec(self, partition):
     # ... omitted code ...
-        pass
 ```

-In the corrected code:
-- For the case when `partition` is `None`, the function checks if the lowercase version of the `table` is in the lowercase `stdout`, making the comparison case insensitive.
-- For the case when `partition` is not `None`, the function simply returns `True` if the `stdout` is not empty, indicating the existence of the partition.

-By implementing these changes, the function now correctly handles both table and partition existence checks, addressing the bug and ensuring that it functions as intended.
-This code can be used as a drop-in replacement for the buggy version of the function.
+In the revised version of the function, the table name and the names returned by Hive are converted to lowercase using the `lower()` function before comparison.
+This ensures a case-insensitive comparison, addressing the issue with case sensitivity in Hive.

+By using this revised function, the case sensitivity issue in the `table_exists` function should be resolved, and the function should behave as expected in a case-insensitive manner.